Teachers Sharpen Skills as Computer Science Gains Popularity

 “It’s also a really great way to expose kids at all ages to the fact that you can do this as a potential career,” said Erickson.

-Careers like computer programmer, network security or a web developer.
+Potential careers like computer programmer, network security or a web developer.
 Nowadays, industries that utilize computer science are unlimited and include medical, education, technology and business.

 So teachers will continue to learn all they can, so that their students can have the best education to prepare them for their futures.
 Teachers not only walk away with new skills from this workshop, but curriculum resources they can use in their classes.